DEIB-GECO/MutViz/static/README.md

 <img src="https://raw.githubusercontent.com/andreagulino/drviz/master/img/example2.png" width="450">

 ## View 3: Tumors
-The third interactive plot is a heat-map that aims to compare the effect of a selected set of mutations on different cancer types.
-For instance, considering only "C > T" and "G > A", we can see how they are mostly affecting motifs in patients with Melanoma and Skin Cancer, since those mutations are most likely caused by sun rays.
+The third interactive plot is a heat-map that aims to compare the effect of a selected set of mutations on different tumor types.
+For instance, considering only "C > T" and "G > A", we can see how they are mostly affecting motifs in patients with Melanoma and Skin Tumor, since those mutations are most likely caused by sun rays.

-Each row of the heat-map shows the mutation density of the selected class of mutations for a specific cancer type.
+Each row of the heat-map shows the mutation density of the selected class of mutations for a specific tumor type.

 In each row (independently), normalization is performed by dividing the number of elements in each bin by the maximum number of element contained in a bin of that row.